 Visit the linguistic and semantic domain

-The field of linguistics and semantics constitute the system that categorizes and classifies our language and the meanings we create.
+The field of linguistics and semantics constitutes the system that categorizes and classifies our language and the meanings we create.
 It means they perform the function of administering our meaning-making (narrative constructions) so we can look at the meanings we create and see what they mean.

 For example, I know “space of conception” isn’t a part of the standard approach to perception since the term can’t be found in the linguistics and semantics glossaries.
 However, using a linguistic dictionary will help you discern why we convert objects and actions into nouns and verbs when breaking down the structure of sentences into programmable parts.